Nigeria travel destination

 Is it safe to travel to Nigeria?

-Do I need a visa to visit Nigeria?
+How do I get a visa for Nigeria?

 Ready for Nigeria?